gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-02/index.md

 - Update the `fail2ban` module so it works properly on Amazon Linux 2.
-We've also updated how we install it on Ubuntu (using `pip` to install `aws` instead of `apt`) and changed the jail files a bit to take advantage of fail2ban interpolation
+We&apos;ve also updated how we install it on Ubuntu (using `pip` to install `aws` instead of `apt`) and changed the jail files a bit to take advantage of fail2ban interpolation
 - Update the `ami-builder` in `os-hardening` to support a new `parallel_build` param that lets you control whether the builds run in parallel.
-It's set to true `true` by default, as before, but you may need to disable it for use with nvme.
+It&apos;s set to true `true` by default, as before, but you may need to disable it for use with nvme.
 - Call `udevadm settle` in the `partition-volume` script to ensure all symlinks are in place before going on to subsequent steps (e.g., formatting).